 Derby is home to one of Europe’s largest clusters of aerospace companies, with over 700 companies representing every aspect of the supply chain.
 The biggest of these firms, Rolls-Royce manufacturer OEM, employs 12,500 people.
 Derby also hosts the world’s largest cluster of specialised rail companies, the bulk of Toyota’s UK manufacturing operations and the only major manufacturer of rolling stock in the UK.

-Despite Derby’s local economy being guided by some of the globe’s most well-established companies, the tech city also maintains an impressive support base for new startups that cannot be rivalled.
-A grassroots enterprise hub, extensive Creative Industries Network, and the UK’s biggest rail forum, provide all-encompassing mentoring programmes to foster fresh business ideas – and construction is nearing completion on a brand-new, 250-acre entrepreneurial park that will be able to create 8,000 jobs within a new, tax-friendly enterprise zone.
+Despite Derby’s local economy being guided by some of the globe’s most well-established companies, the tech city also maintains an impressive support base for new startups that cannot be rivaled.
+A grassroots enterprise hub, extensive Creative Industries Network, and the UK’s biggest rail forum provide all-encompassing mentoring programs to foster fresh business ideas – and construction is nearing completion on a brand-new, 250-acre entrepreneurial park that will be able to create 8,000 jobs within a new, tax-friendly enterprise zone.

 Some of our other top ten cities surprised us for different reasons.